-Vaccine supply hinders expanding beyond 100 million shots goal, Biden health official says
+Vaccine supply hinders expanding beyond goal of 100 million shots, Biden health official says

 “I think President Biden fully understands there’s a larger goal here, as we all do, which is that we’ve got to vaccinate as many Americans as possible,” Murthy said.
 “And that’s going to take a lot of work — work dispelling misinformation, working on the [vaccine] supply, increasing distribution channels.”

 In an interview on NBC News’s “Meet the Press,” White House Chief of Staff Ron Klain also defended the targets, calling it “a very bold and ambitious goal.”
-He said it was just the administration’s first target, “not our final goal.”
+He said it was just the administration’s first target, “not our final goal.

 “This country has never given 100 million shots in 100 days, so if we can do that, I think it would be quite an accomplishment,” Klain said Sunday.
 “But obviously, we’re not going to stop there.
 I mean, 100 million people — 100 million shots — is a bold, ambitious goal, but we need to keep going after that.”